 TWS is an international organization committed to addressing national and international issues that affect the current and future status of wildlife in North America and throughout the world.
 Through our Position Statements, you can learn more about our stance on important issues in the areas of wildlife health, biological diversity, habitats, harvesting and hunting, invasive species, energy development and climate change, and human dimensions.

 The Society annually recognizes professional excellence, outstanding achievement, and highlights contributions to wildlife science and management through our Awards Program.
 The first TWS award (Honorary Membership) was bestowed on J.N.
 (Ding) Darling in 1938, just one year after the founding of TWS.

 The Council is composed of the President, President-Elect, Vice-President, and Immediate Past President, and eight Section Representatives (one from each of TWS’s seven U.S. sections and one from the Canadian Section).
 The CEO/Executive Director serves as the Corporate Secretary and is a non-voting member of Council.
 The Immediate Past President serves as the Corporate Treasurer.

 Officers are elected by the full TWS membership.
 Section Representatives are elected by TWS members living in that particular Section.

-The senior staff at the organization’s headquarters in Bethesda, MD includes an Executive Director, Chief Operating Officer, Director/Editor-in-Chief of Publications and Communications, and the Director of Government Affairs.
+The senior staff at the organization’s headquarters in Bethesda, Maryland, includes the CEO/Executive Director and Director of Wildlife Policy and Communications.

 Click the links below to learn more about our: